Trooped/Defensive_Systems_Programming_Final_Project/README.md

 ## Server Requirements
  - Python 3.12 and above is required
  - No third-party libraries beyond Python’s standard library (e.g., socket, struct, selector).
+## Running The Server
+ 1. Optional: Create a virtual environment (recommended, but not required).
+    - python3 -m venv venv
+    - source venv/bin/activate  (Linux/Mac)
+    - .\venv\Scripts\activate   (Windows)
+ 2. Place the myport.info file, which only contains a valid port number in the same folder as server.py
+ 3. Start the server
+ 4. The server will begin listening on the port read from myport.info, and it's assigned IP address (defined in the code) for new connections
 ## Server Files
 ### 1. server.py - contains:
   - main() function - calls the __init__ of a Server class, and then runs it.